 Keep it simple, get it right

 For a fundraiser to be successful, especially at the seed level, they must align themselves with the entrepreneur and have an innate ability to present the company in the best light possible.
 However, that process begins with a frank conversation delving deep into the business model.
 Expert fundraisers will look at a company with the critical eye of an investor.
-In order to create a bulletproof pitch for investors, a fundraiser will identify positives and negatives, challenge assumptions, and question business practices a founder may hold dear.
-This is valuable preparation for the scrutiny present ar an investor meeting.
+In order to create a bulletproof pitch for investors, a fundraiser will do some strategic planning to identify positives and negatives, challenge assumptions, perform feasibility studies, and question business practices a founder may hold dear.
+This is valuable preparation for the scrutiny present at an investor meeting.

 Set expectations right away